paperboyspodcast/paperboyspodcast.github.io/gradhighlight.md

 ---

 ## Grad Student Highlight
-Each week we highlight a graduate student to highlight their achievements and to bring a human touch to science that affects us all.
+Each week, we highlight a graduate student to highlight their achievements and to bring a human touch to science that affects us all.
+Hear about their work in their own words in the episodes linked below.

 **Alex Barth**